Commentary: Budget 2017 and the carbon tax lays the groundwork for climate leadership

 Second, another large emitting sector is in chemicals and refining, and let’s not forget that it contributes to about 25 per cent of Singapore’s manufacturing output by value.
 The economy depends on it.

-Third, since being enacted in 2012, indications are that the Government is already looking into amending the Energy Conservation Act to further drive efficiencies in industrial energy use among the biggest emitters.
+Third, since being enacted in 2012, indications are that the Government is already looking into amending the Energy Conservation Act to further drive efficiency in industrial energy use among the biggest emitters.

 The signs are clear.
 Singapore is ready and able to do more.